A.I. still gets all the hype these days. Even technology without real A.I. is on the bandwagon telling outright lies, such as these:

 But the plot thickens when you understand that it's Mechanical Turk workers who have access to some very personal and private data.
-Scared?

-Proponents of this practice of swapping A.I. tasks for much cheaper Human Intelligence Tasks (HIT) say it gives software companies the time they need to amass the data required for real A.I. (supposing they know how to build it…).
-And of course, they need your funding.
+Proponents of this practice of swapping A.I. tasks for much cheaper Human Intelligence Tasks (HIT) say that it gives software companies the time they need to amass the data required for real A.I. (supposing they know how to build it).

 THE BIG IDEA: If you invested in a product that's supposed to be A.I., and found out it wasn't, what would you do?

-I know I'll never send anything through Expensify until they can prove their security - yikes!
+I know I'll never send anything through Expensify until they can prove their security.
+Yikes!

 - Does the A.I. take hours or days to get back with you?
 (Not A.I. - there are humans somewhere processing your data)